Our Lottery and raffles comply with the following policies:

 - Postal complaints to Worldwide Cancer Research Lottery, PO Box 1127, Maidenhead, Berkshire SL6 3LN

-- A telephone log sheet is completed at the time of the call, detailing the caller’s Worldwide Cancer Research details, details of the telephone adviser who took the call, the nature of the complaint and how the complaint was resolved.
+- A telephone log sheet is completed at the time of the call, detailing the caller’s details, details of the telephone adviser who took the call, the nature of the complaint and how the complaint was resolved.

 - The telephone log sheets will be kept on file for three years by our External Lottery Manager.

-- If an initial complaint can’t be resolved, the complaint is logged by our External Lottery Manager and we are notified immediately of the issue at which point it is taken internally to resolve in accordance with our policy and procedures.
+- If an initial complaint can’t be resolved, the complaint is logged by our External Lottery Manager and we are notified immediately of the issue at which point it is resolved internally in accordance with our complaints policy and procedures.

 - In the event that a telephone or online complaint cannot be resolved by the External Lottery Manager or representatives of Worldwide Cancer Research, third party arbitration will be provided via the Independent Betting Adjudication Service (IBAS).
 Independent Betting Adjudication Service, PO Box 62639, London, EC3P 3AS, 020 7347 5883, firstname.lastname@example.org.